A widow endangers her own life while providing help to those who are down and out.

 A towering figure stands in a dark crumbling doorway.
 Martha's heart is racing and her lungs feel like they are bursting.
 With her eyes full of blood, she can't make out his features.
 Raising her arm, causing searing pain, she wipes her eyes with the sleeve of her jacket.

-She can hear a very pregnant Dusty crying hysterically.
+She can hear a very pregnant young Dusty crying hysterically.

 Martha takes a chance and cries out.